BitAndBlack/php-moon-phase/README.md

-# php-moon-phase - A PHP class for calculating the phase of the Moon.
+# A PHP class for calculating the phase of the Moon.

-php-dmarc is a small PHP class for calculating the phase of the Moon, and other related variables.
+php-moon-phase is a PHP class for calculating the phase of the Moon, and other related variables.
 It is based on [Moontool for Windows](http://www.fourmilab.ch/moontoolw/).

 ## Usage